 Trees hold a lot of water.
 It is what holds the grain of each log together.
 Over time, that water evaporates and the grain separates from the outside in.
 If a log dries too quickly, cracks can become quite large and numerous.
 If a log dries too slowly, it can begin to rot in the center.
 We have to find a happy medium between these to ensure a great carving.

-Another technique is one we do for all of our carvings.
+>Another technique is one we do for all of our carvings.
 We apply two to three coats of a marine grade spar urethane.
 The first coat is applied very liberally to really soak into the wood.
 This penetrates into the piece and helps hold the grain together.
-The clear gloss finish is used on most pieces as it gives a nice shiny look, but semi-gloss and satin are also available.
+The clear gloss finish is used on most pieces as it gives a nice shiny look, but semi-gloss and satin finishes are also available.
 Whether your carving is placed indoors or outdoors, it will begin to "weather", or fade.
-Apply one coat of the same urethane every year or two.
+Apply one coat of the same urethane every 1-3 years.
 This will instantly give your carving new life and longevity.

 If you would like us to help maintain your piece over the years or if you have any questions at all, please contact us!